mohitpai/journey-optimizer.en/help/using/building-journeys/journey-gs.md

 Click on the pencil icon, in the top right to access the journey's properties.

 You can change the name of the journey, add a description, allow re-entrance, choose start and end dates and, as an Admin user, define a **[!UICONTROL Timeout and error]** duration.
+You can also assign Adobe Experience Platform Unified Tags to your journey.
+This allows you to easily classify them and improve search from the campaigns list.
+[Learn how to work with tags](../start/search-filter-categorize.md#tags)

 For live journeys, this screen displays the publication date and the name of the user who published the journey.